 There’s no admission to view the sculpture, however the family appreciates donations.
 Each year the money raised goes towards clean water through the organization One Day’s Wages.

-About Bartz Snow Sculptures:
+About Bartz Snow Sculptures

-Keep watching their facebook page and hopefully the weather cooperates soon.
+Keep watching their facebook page for additional updates.
 Invite your friends, it will be fun!